apache/datafusion/README.md

 - [DataFusion Comet](https://github.com/apache/datafusion-comet/) is an accelerator for Apache Spark based on DataFusion.

-The target audience for the DataFusion crates in this repository are developers building fast and feature rich database and analytic systems, customized to particular workloads.
-See [use cases] for examples.
+"Out of the box,"
 DataFusion offers [SQL] and [`Dataframe`] APIs, excellent [performance], built-in support for CSV, Parquet, JSON, and Avro, extensive customization, and a great community.

 DataFusion features a full query planner, a columnar, streaming, multi-threaded, vectorized execution engine, and partitioned data sources.
 You can